alvesfred/skipthedishes-sp-fair/README.md

 # Code

-See DEVELOPER branch to access HOT deployment code!
+## See DEVELOPER branch to access HOT deployment code

 - Responsible for controlling orders, customers and products from a specific store